aerogear-attic/aerogear-android-authz/README.md

 ## Building

-Until the 2.0 modules are stable and in Maven Central, we will need to build the projects first.
-Please take a look of the [step by step on our website](http://aerogear.org/docs/guides/aerogear-android/HowToBuildAeroGearAndroidLibrary/)
+Until the 2.0 modules are stable and in Maven Central, we need to build the projects first.
+Please take a look of the [step by step guide](http://aerogear.org/docs/guides/aerogear-android/HowToBuildAeroGearAndroidLibrary/) on our website.

 *The following dependencies are required to build this project:*